alvinmurimi/Active-Directory-Manager/README.md

 Robert James Brown,rjbrown,No@Trimming  Here
 ```

-For user deletion, only the username column is required:
+For user deletion, only the username column is required, additional columns:

 ```csv
 username